 Among the most obvious effects on mistletoe infected stands are reductions in stand basal area and stand volume, which are the result of retarded growth rates of infected trees (Carnegie et al 2009, Reid et al 1994, Sangüesa-Barreda et al 2012).
-While mistletoe leaves are capable of photosynthesizing and producing basic sugars, they have typically lower photosynthesis rates than their hosts, and they acquire large amounts of heterotrophic carbon from the host xylem sap to allow expanding the mistletoe leaf area (Lamont 1983, Matsubara et al 2002, Marshall et al 1994, Mathiasen et al 2008).
+While mistletoe leaves are capable of photosynthesizing and producing basic sugars, they have typically lower photosynthesis rates than their hosts, and may acquire large amounts of heterotrophic carbon from the host xylem sap to allow expanding the mistletoe leaf area (Lamont 1983, Matsubara et al 2002, Marshall et al 1994, Mathiasen et al 2008).
 This reduces carbon availability for the host tree, which is typically compensated with reduced growth rates and reductions in host leaf biomass (Raftoyannis et al 2015, Meinzer et al 2004, Agne et al 2014, Rigling et al 2010).
-Such degradations of the host canopy will further reduce carbon assimilation rates, primary productivity and increase the depletion of the non structural carbohydrate reserves of the host tree (Yan et al 2016, Rigling et al 2010).
+Such degradations of the host canopy will further reduce carbon assimilation rates and deplete non-structural carbohydrate reserves of the host tree (Yan et al 2016, Rigling et al 2010).

-The carbon and the nutrient cycle are closely coupled, as mistletoes also deprive the host of its nutrients which are then accumulated in the parasite leaves (Galiano et al 2011, March and Watson 2010).
-Mistletoe presence increases the cycling of dead matter through either degrading the canopy of the host or through faster turnover rates of mistletoe leaves, especially in evergreen trees where leaves have a multi-year lifespan.
-However, an increase in nutrient-rich mistletoe litter turnover has a fertilization effect on the soil by enhancing decomposition rates through quality substrate provision that increases microbial activity and microbial community size (March and Watson 2007, Mellado et al 2016).
-This, in combination with increased light penetration, increases soil carbon and nitrogen cycling and boosts productivity by notably increasing understorey species richness (March and Watson 2007, Watson 2009).
-Hence, mistletoe infestation indicates an increased microbial carbon use efficiency (CUE) albeit likely increases in soil respiration through either increased light penetration (host) or increased microbial activity (parasite).
+Because of their fast growth rates and short leaf lifespan (refs), mistletoes also deprive the host of its nutrients which are then accumulated in the parasite leaves (Galiano et al 2011, March and Watson 2010).
+However, an increase in nutrient-rich mistletoe litter deposition has a fertilization effect on the soil by enhancing decomposition rates through high-quality substrate provision that increases microbial activity and microbial community size (March and Watson 2007, Mellado et al 2016).
+This, in combination with increased light penetration, increases soil carbon and nitrogen cycling and may boost productivity by increasing understory species richness (March and Watson 2007, Watson 2009).
+We speculate that mistletoe infestation may enhance microbial carbon use efficiency (CUE) and lead to increases in soil respiration through either increased light penetration (host) or increased microbial activity (parasite) (Figure 1).

 Water and energy cycling

 In order to acquire carbon, water and nutrients from the host, mistletoe leaves generally maintain lower xylem water potentials than host leaves (Ehleringer et al 1985, Pate 2001, Strong and Bannister 2002).
 To achieve this mistletoes increase their stomatal conductance and maintain higher transpiration rates than the host leaves (Canyon and Hill 1997, Cernusak et al 2004, Marshall et al 1994, Davidson et al 1989).
 Continuous sap-flow measurements in Pinus sylvestris trees revealed that the host trees compensate for the additional water loss by reducing host transpiration rates via stomatal regulation (Zweifel et al 2012).
 Thus, along with reduced photosynthetic rates of the parasite, this results in a markedly decreased water use efficiency (WUE) of mistletoes compared to their hosts (Davidson and Pate 1992, Sangüesa-Barreda et al 2013, Miller et al 2003, Küppers et al 1992).
-Changes in transpiration rates will likely outweigh changes in soil evaporation rates, which are partly anticipated to accelerate with increasing light penetration, or to decrease with the built up of mistletoe biomass.
-Thus, evapotranspiration is expected to increase with mistletoe infestation but to decrease from the host tree perspective.
+Changes in transpiration rates will likely outweigh changes in soil evaporation rates, which may accelerate with increasing light penetration, or decrease with the built up of mistletoe leaf litter.
+Thus, evapotranspiration is expected to increase with mistletoe infestation but to decrease from the host tree perspective (Figure 1).

-Furthermore, modifications in the water cycle with parasite infection will ultimately alter the energy cycle, since reductions in latent heat flux are counteracted by increases in sensible heat flux.
+Furthermore, modifications in the water cycle with parasite infection will ultimately alter the energy balance, since reductions in latent heat flux are counteracted by increases in sensible heat flux.
 Thus, we anticipate that mistletoe infection will increase the Bowen ratio due to the inherent and above-mentioned parasitic traits, and to decrease it through modification of the functional processes of the host tree.

 Temporal modifications of ecosystem processes through mistletoe infestation